MacPhage/ruthlessphysics-util/README.md

 ruthlessphysics-util
 ====================

-Common Java classes for all at ruthlessphysics Java projects
+Common Java classes for all ruthlessphysics Java projects